 All students in the professional (clinical) phase are required to submit to an annual Criminal History Background Check (CHBC) as mandated by the Joint Commission and clinical contracts.

 Refer to Appendix D.

 All students accepted for reinstatement must have an updated CHBC before they will be permitted to attend clinical.
+A positive CHBC may result in program dismissal.

 Fingerprinting